Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Named connection strings

 Configuring a transport's connection using `.ConnectionStringName(name)` has been removed.
 To continue to retrieve the connection string by the named value in the configuration, first retrieve the connection string and then pass it to the `.ConnectionString(value)` configuration.

 ### Implicit "NServiceBus/Transport" connection string use

-When using .NET Standard, NServiceBus will no longer automatically find and use a connection string that is named `NServiceBus/Transport` by default.
+When running on .NET Core, NServiceBus will no longer automatically find and use a connection string that is named `NServiceBus/Transport` by default.
 The connection string value must be explicitly configured using `.ConnectionString(value)`.

-Using .NET Framework 4.5.2 will log a warning when the `NServiceBus/Transport` connection string is used by default.
+When running on the .NET Framework, NServiceBus will continue to find and use the `NServiceBus/Transport` connection string, but it will log a warning indicating that it should be explicitly configured instead.

 snippet: 6to7ConnectionStrings